Will being trapped in a failing resort change more than their itinerary?

 Caleb Doyle checked out of the family hotel business years ago to follow his own path—ending up with piles of money, a jam-packed schedule, and a burning desire to scale cliff faces to escape the tedium of it all.
 When his older brother suffers a heart-attack, Caleb is sucked back into the family’s virtually bankrupt business.
 He reluctantly travels to Thailand to evaluate a last-chance resort with the help of a translator.
-Getting stranded with an enchanting local was not on the agenda.
-Neither was discovering a new purpose in life.
+Getting stranded with the enchanting local was not on the agenda.
+Neither was falling in love.

 Malee Wattana has returned to northeastern Thailand to help her grandparents as they recover from various health difficulties.
 For the past thirteen years she’s dreamed of having her family back together.
 If she can convince the Canadian hotelier to buy the nearby resort property, it will bring much needed employment to the area and allow her mother to return.
 But getting stranded with her sexy boss soon has her questioning everything she thought she wanted from life.
 Until an unexpected revelation forces her to choose between her family and love.

-Can Caleb and Malee overcome their baggage to claim a suite at love's best hotel?
+Can Caleb and Malee unpack their emotional baggage fast enough to claim a suite at love's best hotel?

 Thailand with the Tycoon is a light-hearted contemporary romance.
 If you like sweet courtships, family dramas, and happily ever afters, then you’ll love Alexia Adams’ delightful tropical tale.